Accusoft/imagegear-net-samples/Samples/PDF Acroform/SetPDFFormFields/README.md

 ImageGear allows the values of form fields in a PDF document to be set.

 This sample demonstrates how to set the values of form fields and save those values to a PDF file.
-ImageGear provides methods and properties to set current values or arrays of values for Acroform fields.
+ImageGear provides methods and properties to set current values or arrays of values for AcroForm fields.

 For more information about the ImageGear .NET API, please refer to the [ImageGear .NET Online Documentation](https://help.accusoft.com/ImageGear/latest/webframe.html).